gnolang/getting-started-workshop/003-debug-gno-code/README.md

 ```
 $ gno test . -verbose
 ```
-The test fails because `Pop` and `Push` are not implemented properly.
+The test will fail, because `Pop` and `Push` are currently not implemented -- if you open the `queue.gno` file, you will see that they just contain two `// TODO` comments.

 - Implement `Pop` and `Push`
 - Run the test again until it succeeds